 MHA 510, MHA 511, MHA 520, MHA 531, MHA 536, MHA 551, MHA 555, MHA 556, MHA 566, MHA 575, MHA 580, MHA 582, and MHA 585

-Course material covers topics specific to the healthcare field including, but not limited to, effective organizational operations, healthcare systems, health policy, healthcare supply chain and inventory management or controlled substances, strategic leadership for differing healthcare settings, health promotion, legal and ethical foundations, managerial epidemiology and evidence based management, and financial issues specific to the healthcare industry such as charge masters and relative value units, etc. Upon completion of the program, students are expected to be equipped to operate effectively in administrative roles in healthcare organizations.
+Course material covers topics specific to the healthcare field including, but not limited to, effective organizational operations, healthcare systems, health policy, healthcare supply chain and inventory management or controlled substances, strategic leadership for differing healthcare settings, health promotion, legal and ethical foundations, managerial epidemiology and evidence based management, and financial issues specific to the healthcare industry, such as charge masters and relative value units, etc. Upon completion of the program, students are expected to be equipped to operate effectively in administrative roles in healthcare organizations.
 Special project assignments, case readings, presentations, and journal article reviews are an integral part of the curriculum.
-Delivery will be via synchronous and asynchronous methods.
+Course delivery may be via synchronous and asynchronous methods.

-All students graduating from the MHA program will be required to meet the qualifications of the Graduate School at SIU.
-Students will be required to complete a culminating scholarly work which includes a research paper if not completing the graduate residency/internship option.
+All students graduating from the MHA program will be required to meet the qualifications of the Graduate School at SIUC.
+Students will be required to complete a culminating scholarly work which includes a research paper.

-Students earning less than a B twice in any individual MHA courses are dropped from the MHA program due to poor academic performance.
-Students dropped due to poor academic performance will not be allowed re-entry into the MHA program at a later date.
+Students earning less than a B twice in any individual MHA courses are dropped from the MHA program due to unsatisfactory academic performance.
+Students dropped due to unsatisfactory academic performance will not be allowed re-entry into the MHA program at a later date.